 Rule 1 – Assess the Market: Create a Spreadsheet

-The first problem people encounter when choosing a product is choice.
+The first problem people encounter when choosing a product is chosen.
 In short: what should I sell?

-It is easy to become overwhelmed by the amount of products to choose from, and a quick visit to Chatuchak market in Bangkok, or the Walking Street markets of Chiang Mai, will have your head spinning with potential ideas.
+It is easy to become overwhelmed by the number of products to choose from, and a quick visit to Chatuchak Market in Bangkok, or the Walking Street markets of Chiang Mai, will have your head spinning with potential ideas.

 Settling on one sure idea that will strike gold is difficult.
-And this where you need to use your smarts, otherwise you’ll end up thinking a lot and not doing very much.
+And this is where you need to use your smarts, otherwise, you’ll end up thinking a lot and not doing very much.
 This is called ‘analysis/action paralysis’.

 Draw up an excel sheet and make a shortlist of your ideas with comments in one column by each one.
 Make columns for other considerations such as breakage potential, shipping viability, existing supply and demand, and longevity (shelf-life).

-The reason I suggest drawing up a spreadsheet is because it is much easier to assess the viability of an idea when it is written down on paper and compared with other ideas.
+The reason I suggest drawing up a spreadsheet is that it is much easier to assess the viability of an idea when it is written down on paper and compared with other ideas.